Client Story - CME DataMine

 TickSmith is an Advanced AWS Partner in Financial Services Competency, with members on staff certified by AWS.
 As a result, the platform’s cloud infrastructure follows an accredited and secure workflow from ingestion to delivery, with entitlement and monitoring capabilities throughout the process.
 “The sophistication of their cloud offering, specifically regarding the range of services available and the flexibility of these services, makes AWS easily the best choice,” adds Doyen.
 “For actual clients, there’s proven success with Amazon regarding security.
 In terms of capabilities alone in enabling us to accomplish our goals, you couldn’t have a better cloud.
 They have everything we need.”

-The CME DataMine web store is the official source of the most comprehensive price information available for CME Group markets, with more than 750 terabytes of historical market data.
+The CME DataMine web store is the official source of the most comprehensive price information available for CME Group markets, with more than 750 terabytes of historical market data and more than 75,000 distinct data products.
 It provides a broad array of data types including Market Depth, End-of-Day and Block Trades among others, which can help customers discover insights to capture market opportunity.
 CME Group has also integrated third party datasets that provide data around the instruments traded on their exchange, such as crop health analytics and oil tanker fill estimates.
 A new use case for data monetization came along the way for CME CF Bitcoin Reference Rate (BRR) and CME CF Bitcoin Real-Time Index (BRTI), a standardized reference rate and spot price index for online bitcoin trading.

 One of the main challenges of this project was the general management of big data distribution– a huge pain point for any company with massive amounts of data looking to monetize it.
 This required a revolutionary solution to the traditional SFTP (Secure File Transfer Protocol) model.
 Traditional SFTP approaches would require the data distributor to set up client-specific SFTP servers and continuously copy data into those servers.
 The original method was slow and accrued additional storage costs.
 TickSmith addressed this issue by devising a new method, dubbed Virtual SFTP, that removes the need for creation of client-specific SFTP server and data duplication.